seyfi-hobbies/STC-C51-Game-Kit/README.md

 ## Hardware changes
 Removing the Leds after the soldering is very difficult, so I prefered buying a new kit and not soldering Leds and the 7-segment display at all.
-After getting rid of the original displays MCU will have about 23 GPIO's available to use!!
+After getting rid of the original displays MCU will have about 23 GPIOs available to use!!
 More than enough for a TFT LCD screen.

 ## Schematic